The taskbar in Qt Design Studio can display following types of output:

 - In the Use parsers from kit field, select the kit to use for parsing the output.
 Select Manage to view and modify kit settings.

-- The parser displays the parsed output in the Issues pane.
-By default, the pane is cleared before adding the new output.
+- The parser displays the parsed output in Issues.
+By default, the view is cleared before adding the new output.
 Deselect the Clear existing tasks check box to append the new output to the old output.

 - Select OK to start parsing.